grafana/metrictank/docs/config.md

 ```
 [http]
-# tcp address for Grafana Metrictank to bind to for its HTTP interface
+# tcp address for metrictank to bind to for its HTTP interface
 listen = :6060
 # use gzip compression
 gzip = true